fprime-community/fprime-tutorial-arduino-blinker/docs/component-implementation-1.md

 fprime-util impl
 ```

-This command will auto generate two files: Led.hpp-template and Led.cpp-template.
+This command will auto generate two files: Led.template.hpp and Led.cpp-template.
 These files contain the stub implementation for the component.
 These should now include stubs for this newly added command.

-Inside your `led-blinker/Components/Led` directory, open `Led.hpp-template` and copy the following block of code.
+Inside your `led-blinker/Components/Led` directory, open `Led.template.hpp` and copy the following block of code.
 Paste it as a private function above the private member variabls in `Led.hpp`.

 ```cpp
       //!
 Implementation for BLINKING_ON_OFF command handler